Bergerocactus: Taxonomy

+The species was first collected in California by John LeConte and Charles Parry and sent to George Engelmann, who published its initial description in 1852 as Cereus emoryi.
+Nathaniel Lord Britton and Joseph Nelson Rose later established the genus Bergerocactus in 1909.
+The genus name honors Alwin Berger, a German cactus specialist, and the species epithet emoryi commemorates American Major William Hemsley Emory, who surveyed the Mexican border from 1850 to 1854.
 The cactus has a chromosome count of 2n=44.
 There is an extensive number of common names, which include the golden cereus, golden-spined cereus, golden snake cactus, velvet cactus, golden club cactus.
 The plant is also known as snake cactus, though this latter name also applies to Echinocereus pensilis.

 Hybrids

 The golden cereus is known to hybridize with other species of cacti.
 Both occur in the vicinity of El Rosario.
 Hybrids include: